KPIs for Nonprofits: Unlocking Success and Driving Impact [The Ultimate Guide]

 2. Donor Lifetime Value

-Donor lifetime value refers to how much revenue a single donor is likely to generate from the moment they first donate to the time they lapse.
-It’s not a precise science, but learn more about how to calculate your donor LTV here.
+Donor lifetime value refers to the estimated amount of revenue a single donor is likely to generate from the moment they first donate to the time they lapse.
+It helps nonprofits understand the long-term value of their donors and guides decision-making regarding resource allocation for donor acquisition and retention efforts.
+The higher the donor lifetime value, the more valuable each donor is to your organization.

 How to Calculate Donor Lifetime Value